rmcqueen/closest-airbnb-to-attractions-finder/README.md

         UNIQUE (name, city, state)
         );

-        ALTER TABLE "neighborhood_geocoding"."neighborhoods" ADD PRIMARY KEY (gid);
-        SELECT AddGeometryColumn('neighborhood_geocoding','neighborhoods','geom','4326','MULTIPOLYGON',2);
+        SELECT AddGeometryColumn('neighborhood_geocoding', 'neighborhoods', 'geom', '4326', 'MULTIPOLYGON', 2);

 2. Insert some neighborhood multipolygons
     - Note: you will have to resolve this yourself as insert files occupy too much space on GitHub.
 These are typically located within `.shp` files and can be found from a local government Open Data portal.
 There exists a tool, `shp2pgsql`, which will convert these into valid PostgreSQL insert statements for you.
+I used this particular dataset from the [City of Vancouver](https://opendata.vancouver.ca/explore/dataset/local-area-boundary/export/)

 ### Usage
 1. Build and run the application: